 According to Cisco, the death of the branch has been greatly exaggerated.
 In the study, the most avid adopters of virtual channels — tech-savvy consumers — are also among the most frequent branch visitors.

 Cisco tested nine different potential future banking concepts to gauge consumer interest.
-(You can see the full list of all nine banking concepts on this page here.)
 Two showed the greatest potential.
 One was a brick-and-mortar specialty branch, the other was a purely virtual branch.
 Possible specialty services for an offline branch include financial education, notary services, tax preparation, various insurance products and realty services.

 38% of respondents in North America expressed a high degree of interest in the virtual banking concept.
 According to the participants in Cisco’s study, the main obstacles that might prevent consumers to adopt a purely virtual branch include concerns about security of information (24%), the lack of a personal touch (21%), and potential difficulties using all-online channels to resolve customer service issues (16%).